HSF/hsf.github.io/_gsocproposals/2020/proposal_XRootDKubernetes.md

  * Provide an **XRootD operator**, which will demonstrate how to deploy and manage an XRootD service at scale, using Kubernetes.
  * Implement Kubernetes operator's advanced features like **seamless upgrades**, **full lifecycle**, **deep insights** and **auto-pilot**.
- * Explain to the **XRootD community** and in peculiar, to the XRootD system administrators, how to leverage this  Kubernetes Operator in order to ease and scale up worlwide XRootD clusters management.
+ * Explain to the **XRootD community** and in peculiar, to the XRootD system administrators, how to leverage this  Kubernetes Operator in order to ease and scale up worldwide XRootD clusters management.

 ## Expected results